-- hen remove from the heat, drain and then run cool running water over the eggs for several minutes until cool enough to handle.
+- Then remove from the heat, drain and then run cool running water over the eggs for several minutes until cool enough to handle.

 For more tips on hard boiled eggs, make sure you check out this Spicy Deviled Eggs Recipe.

-- You can cook the bacon in a skillet or in the microwave between several layers of paper towels.
+I usually like to cook bacon in the microwave between several layers of paper towels.

 - If you are cooking the bacon in the skillet, make sure to keep the heat low enough to allow the fat to render out but not burn the bacon.